 - Shoes, bags, and brand name goods

 - Travel packages, hotels, and flights

-Taiwan’s e-merchants are generally small-scale operations, 82% of which conduct business using preexisting e-commerce shopping platforms rather than maintaining their own websites, which keeps business costs low.
-These online platforms include Shopee, Ruten, MoMo, PChome.
+Taiwan’s e-merchants are generally small-scale operations, 82 percent of which conduct business using preexisting eCommerce shopping platforms rather than maintaining their own websites, which keeps business costs low.
+These online platforms include Shopee, MoMo, PChome, Yahoo, and ETMall.

 - Mobile payment

 In 2021, the Marketing Intelligence and Consulting Institute (MIC) reported that given options, over 49.9 percent of Taiwanese consumers prefer mobile payment, followed by credit cards (26.0 percent) and cash (16.4 percent).

 Electronic payment is gaining popularity as more Taiwanese consumers use cellphones.
 According to a 2022 survey, the top three electronic payment institutions based on transaction amount, are Jko Pay (38.4 percent), iPass Mondy (26.8 percent), and E Sun Bank (17.4 percent).
 This was followed by Gamapay (5.3 percent), iCash (4.0 percent), and EasyWallet (3.3 percent).
 (Source: Mirai Business Research Institute)

 Major Buying Holidays

 November 11th (11/11), known as “Singles’ Day,” is an unofficial consumer holiday observed by young people in Taiwan.
 On this day, young people who are not in a relationship celebrate their single status by indulging in both online and offline shopping for themselves or purchasing gifts to initiate a new relationship.